- Social value (networking opportunities, brand image) has a positive influence on BOTH an exhibitor’s willingness to pay and intention to return

 All three factors have a positive influence on an exhibitor’s intention to return.

-Our range of exhibition stands and signage
+Browse our range of exhibition stands and displays